 Considering a pre-health track?
 The New College Curriculum would allow you to count up to 15 of the pre-health credits towards the curriculum requirements (9 in the “Disciplines” and “6” in the Literacies).
 The Traditional Curriculum would count 12 of these credits (in the Areas).

 Considering pre-law?
 The interdisciplinary nature of the Engagements courses of the New College Curriculum, coupled with the wide variety of courses that will count towards the Disciplines could be a great fit.
 You will probably want to enroll in Philosophy, Sociology, History, Psychology, and Literature courses – all of which align with many of the Discipline Categories in the New College Curriuclum.

 Will All the Curriculum Options Transfer to the McIntire School or the Batten School?

 Yes, both the New College Curriculum and the Traditional Curriculum are pathways into McIntire and Batten.
 We have worked with the pre-professional schools at UVA to ensure that, if you elect to apply to one of their programs, you will be equally considered no matter what general education program you choose.
 Because the Engagements courses of the New College Curriculum are only 8 credits of your first-year experience, you can be assured that you will also be able to take the necessary prerequisite courses for application to these schools in a timely manner.

 The Engagements Courses – What Are They?

-The Engagements are an 8-credit experience that students in the New College Curriculum have access to (as a part of the 30+ credits students take during their first year).
+The Engagements are an 8-credit experience exclusive the the New College Curriculum (as a part of the 30+ credits students take during their first year).
 The Engagements are taught by the distinguished College Fellows faculty members.
 Not all Engagements are the same: you choose one 2-credit course from each of the four categories below.
 Engagements are 7 week courses, so you can take two per semester, and new courses are being added daily!